Dog Shaking Head But Ears are Clean? Our Vet Explains Top Causes

 Author

-• Dr Russell, Veterinarian
+• Dr Ellen Russell

 Dr. Ellen Russell earned her DVM (Doctorate in Veterinary Medicine) from Virginia Tech's College of Veterinary Medicine in 2019.
 She currently works as a veterinarian Cary Street Veterinary Hospital in Richmond, Virginia.